aral/ar.al-site/content/2019/05/02/slavery-2.0-and-how-to-avoid-it-a-practical-guide-for-cyborgs/index.md

 Even without any statistically-relevant investment in ethical technology, there are already tiny groups working on alternatives.
 Mastodon[^7], a federated ethical alternative to Twitter was created by one person in their early twenties.
 A couple of people got together to create a project called Dat[^8] that could be the basis of a decentralised web.
 For over ten years, volunteers have been running an alternative non-commercial domain name system called OpenNIC[^9] that could empower everyone with their own place on the Web…

-If even without any support these seeds are beginning to sprout, imagine what we can achieve if we actually started watering them and planting new ones.
+If even without any support these seeds are beginning to sprout, imagine what we could achieve if we actually started watering them and planting new ones.
 By investing in stayups, we can start a fundamental shift towards ethical technology in Europe.
 We can start to build a bridge from where we are to where we want to be.
 From a world in which corporations own us by proxy to a world in which we own ourselves.
 From a world in which we are again becoming property to a world in which we remain as people.
 From surveillance capitalism to a _peerocracy_.

 [^1]: [Facebook has 60 people working on how to read your mind](https://www.theguardian.com/technology/2017/apr/19/facebook-mind-reading-technology-f8) (The Guardian)